I.N.T.E.R.E.S.T.S.

 I still root for "Da Bears" though it's not the same without Coach Ditka and my all-time #1 player, Mike Singletary, who has now deservedly been inducted into the Pro Football Hall of Fame.
 Mike was not only a great and intense player but is a devout Christian and family man; a real role model.

-My current favorite series would have to be the entertaining and totally original "defective detective" who made his debut in '02.
-If you think you have unusual quirks, you are likely totally normal compared to the obsessive-compulsive Adrian Monk (masterfully played by Tony Shalhoub) who, despite his inner demons that keep him from being readmitted to the police force, manages every week to solve crimes that confound everyone else.
-I love this show!
+Prior to these four great dramas, my favorite shows for several years (now also both cancelled) were the tales of the wholesome Camden family as depicted in 7th Heaven, and the entertaining and totally original "defective detective" Adrian Monk (masterfully played by Tony Shalhoub) who, despite his inner demons that kept him from being readmitted to the police force, managed every week to solve crimes that confounded everyone else.

-At the serious end of the spectrum, I admit to regularly watching and being fascinated by true crime-solving chronicles on Court TV such as Forensic Files and The System.
-Lastly, there are three "oldies" that are my all-time favorites and that I will likely always watch reruns of (all are still thankfully being rerun)
+Lastly, there are four "oldies" that are my all-time favorites and that I will likely always watch reruns of (all are still thankfully being rerun)

-- "The Wonder Years" -- I can't imagine anyone not loving and being able to relate to this charming and totally unique look back by a grown-up narrator recalling his teen and pre-teen years.
-Compounding the appeal was the fact that Kevin (Fred Savage) and Winnie (Danica McKellar) were the cutest teenage boy and girl ever!
-(I always longed for hair like Winnie -- never came remotely close...)
+• "The Wonder Years" -- I can't imagine anyone not loving and being able to relate to this charming and totally unique look back by a grown-up narrator recalling his teen and pre-teen years.

-- Name this tune!
+• Name this tune!
 "Love....exciting and new....come aboard....we're expecting you!"
 OK, I won't quote the rest, although I could.
-I admit it, ever since we finally got "TV Land" added to our local cable service a few months back, I rediscovered "The Love Boat" and watch several times a week.
-It's romantic, sweet, funny, idealistic, often silly and depicts improbable situations, but in general, an innocent escape as well as a constant reminder of how much I would love to take a cruise one day!
-I also have long enjoyed Gavin McLeod ("Captain Stubing"), who with his wife Patti currently hosts "Back On Course", an interview program on Christian TV.
-Gavin is now in his 70's (now I know I'm getting old...).
+"The Love Boat" is romantic, sweet, funny, idealistic, often silly and depicts improbable situations, but in general, an innocent escape as well as a constant reminder of how much I would love to take a cruise one day!

 THE END!!!
 Thank you for taking this LONG but (I hope) fun tour of my interests.
 Check out many of the links on this page; maybe some of your interests will match mine!
 God bless...